skrattaren/apf.rst/apf.rst

   British children's entertainment featuring theft, extreme violence, wife-beating and multiple murders, using glove puppets.
 The performer would use a special throat-whistle, called a swozzle, to produce the character's squeaky voice.
-See also the Discworld short story "`Theatre of Cruelty`_".
+See also the Discworld short story **Theatre of Cruelty**.

 + [p.
 103] "A huge gilded china beer stein that played 'Ich Bin Ein Rattarsedschwein' from **The Student Horse** [...]"